JAMB monitoring UTME through CCTV cameras – official - Nigeria Today

 JAMB monitoring UTME through CCTV cameras – official

+“The candidates have been very orderly.
+There are no hitches,” he said.

+JAMB Registrar Ishaq Oloyede said recently that 1.736 million candidates registered for the 2017 UTME, signifying a sharp rise in people seeking university admission when compared with the 1,272,284 candidates that wrote the test in 2016.
+(NAN)

-The post JAMB monitoring UTME through CCTV cameras – official appeared first on Premium Times Nigeria.
+The post JAMB monitoring UTME through CCTV cameras – official appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share